intuitivedocs/index/_content/DocumentationProcess-subtopics/editing-the-sidebar.md

 {% endhighlight %}

 Add a class of the form "icon-xyz" to specify the icon appearing on the left of the header.
-This needs to be updated in the intuitivedocs.github.io/DocumentationSiteTheme sidebar scss file, if the icon is not already in use.
 The icons we have available are:

 - calender
 - contract